gstoyano/target-dev.en/help/dev/before-implement/privacy/cmp-privacy-and-general-data-protection-regulation.md

 ### How does Target handle consent management?

 GDPR and CCPA do not change when you must get consent, but how you get it.
 Each customer's consent strategy depends on its data collection and use practices and its privacy policy.
-Consent management isn’t supported by and shouldn’t be achieved via Target for GDPR and CCPA.
+Consent management isn't supported by and shouldn't be achieved via Target for GDPR and CCPA.

 Adobe does not currently offer a Consent Management Solution, but there are various tools developing in the market to address some of the new requirements.
 For more information on privacy tools in general, including consent managers, see the [2017 Privacy Tech Vendor Report](https://iapp.org/media/pdf/resource_center/Tech-Vendor-Directory-1.4.1-electronic.pdf) on the *International Association of Privacy Professionals (iaap)* website.